We're here to help you find ways to talk to your kids about family homelessness.

 CCEH is fortunate to have Paddington™, who himself was homeless at the beginning of his journey, on our side helping children of all ages develop a deeper understanding of how homelessness affects their peers.
 Our goal is to give parents and educators tools to build empathy among members of the next generation so children can learn how they can make a difference.

 The be homeful project provides an opportunity for students to engage with the issue of homelessness in age-appropriate ways.
-Our goal is to teach young people empathy and offer constructive ways to build a social safety net that ensures every child has a place to call home.
+Through age-appropriate lesson plans, we aim to teach young people empathy and offer constructive ways to build a social safety net that ensures every child has a place to call home.

 Read the story of Paddington.